 Problems with MacClean360

-MacClean360 has a bit of some of those problems, such as overpromising about its features, but it is not nearly as dangerous as some other Mac optimizers, like Smart Mac Booster or Advanced Mac Cleaner.
-Still, MacClean360 is very unnecessary and, mostly, a waste of time.
+Luckily, MacClean360 doesn’t seem to be nearly as dangerous as some other Mac optimizers, like Smart Mac Booster or Advanced Mac Cleaner.
+Still, MacClean360 is very unnecessary and mostly a waste of time.

 Alternatives to MacClean360

-Besides, the features that MacClean360 offers – the uninstaller, startup manager, memory manager are fine, but they’re already available for free for macOS users.
-So it is not very inspiring that MacClean360, a paid program, is also offering them.
-Indeed, MacClean360 is very minimal and most of its features are redundant to Apple’s free tools that are described on Support.apple.com:
+Besides, the features that MacClean360 offers – the uninstaller, startup manager, memory manager – are already available for free for macOS users.
+Check out Apple’s free tools that are described on Support.apple.com:

 How to remove MacClean360